TBD54566975/known-customer-credential/README.md

 ### PFI

-The PFI operates a KCC issuer, as well as a liquidity provider via tbDEX.
-- The KCC issuer implements this protocol.
+The PFI operates an Issuer, implementing this protocol.
-- The liquidity provider has [tbDEX Offerings](https://github.com/TBD54566975/tbdex/tree/main/specs/protocol#offering) that contain `requiredClaims` presentation definitions.
-Each presentation definition relates to a credential that the KCC Issuer is offering.

 ### Mobile App